 How to treat magnesium deficiency

-If you have a low magnesium level, it is best to start by adding magnesium-rich foods into your diet.
+If you have a low magnesium level, start by adding magnesium-rich foods into your diet.
 If this doesn’t seem to help your magnesium levels reach normal limits, then you may have an absorption issue.
 Therefore, you will need to visit your doctor to see if a health condition, or a specific medication you may be taking, could be affecting your body’s ability to absorb magnesium.

 Another option is to take a magnesium supplement like Smarter Magnesium.
 If your magnesium level is really low, a supplement is the best way to increase the levels of this nutrient in your blood.
 A recent research study recommends that if magnesium supplements are used in the treatment of a magnesium deficiency, then at least 600 milligrams of magnesium should be taken daily.
 It is important to let your healthcare provider know before starting any new supplements to make sure they are appropriate and safe, and to get a magnesium supplement that contains this important nutrient in its most bioavailable form so that your body can absorb it.

 Although magnesium deficiency is not as well-known as other nutrient deficiencies, you should not downplay its importance in your overall health.
 If you notice any signs or symptoms of a magnesium deficiency, be sure to see your healthcare provider, have your magnesium levels tested, and start adding magnesium-rich foods to your diet.